 The ceiling is to a William Chambers design and features acorns and oak leaves, symbols of prosperity.
 The fine Venetian window is further adorned by two Ionic columns made of hollow wood.
 Small decorative pineapples, ancient symbols of welcome are visible in the capitals and the bound rods adorning the doorcases represent strength.

 This was one of the most important rooms in the house, built to the design of William Chambers.
+The Gallery was used for important functions such as grand dinners, balls, and parties.
 The corinthian columns are of hollow wood as marble would have been too heavy for the floors.
-A small decorative strip of parquetry separates the bow area from the rest of the Ballroom and contains different woods including yew, walnut, holly, and a Caribbean hardwood.
+A small decorative strip of parquetry separates the bow area from the rest of the Gallery and contains different woods including yew, walnut, holly, and a Caribbean hardwood.
 The original chandeliers (now replaced by twenty-first-century copies to eighteenth-century designs) would have held candles.
 Some guests attending functions would have worn clothing decorated with gold or silver embroidery to catch the light when they moved and danced thereby hoping to attract the attention of other guests!

 The small Drawing Room may have been used by the family when they were not entertaining guests, a cosy room in which to read, draw, gossip or play and listen to music.
 The ceiling is to a very delicate Rococo design featuring baskets of flowers and garlands, and two scallop shells.
 It is said that in front of the East Window of this room Angelica Kauffman painted her family portrait of the Earl of Ely with his wife and his wife’s nieces Dolly and Frances Monroe.